 UNC Health Sciences at MAHEC is committed to conducting community-based, patient-centered healthcare research that addresses the unique needs of our rural mountain region.

-The Department of Research aims to provide efficient and strategic support to those interested in conducting research at UNC Health Sciences at MAHEC.
+The Department of Research and Library Science aims to provide efficient and strategic support to those interested in conducting research at UNC Health Sciences at MAHEC.
 In order to ensure effective alignment with our academic health center's mission and organizational policies, we consider each project and carefully assess each request.
 Please visit the Research Support Requests Portal for more information and to complete a research request form.
 A research representative will follow up with you within 5 business days: Research Support Request Form.

 Our vision is for UNC Health Sciences at MAHEC to become a leader in Western North Carolina health issues, policy, and data.
 We strive to achieve this vision by partnering with local, state, and national experts on issues relevant to health professions education and population health through collaborative, innovative, diverse, and community-driven research.